Sidiqama/Guessing-Game/README.md

 # Hangman-Game
-Simple hangman game created using java programming language
+Simple hangman game by using java programming language